 Adam LaSalle is an actor, pianist, music director, and teacher.
 He has worked with Memphis’ Playhouse on the Square Musical Theatre Education Program, the Chicago Children’s Choir, SummerSing’s International Choral Festival in Cork City, Ireland, and an number of revues and cabarets at the Promontory and as a regular at Davenport’s Piano Bar and Cabaret in Wicker Park.
 Prior to ChiArts, he was the founding Choral teacher and Art Department Chair at Butler College Prep.
 He has also music directed a number of musicals throughout the city and is humbled to have been a part of the Chicago premiere of Forbidden Broadway’s Spamilton.

 Erica Lessie received her BM in cello performance from Indiana University, where she studied with Fritz Magg.
 At Florida State University she earned an MM in cello performance and completed coursework for a DMA.
-Currently, she is teaching at DePaul University Community Music Division, Sherwood Community Music School at Columbia College, Chicago High School for the Arts and Whitney Young Magnet High School.
+Currently, she is teaching at DePaul University Community Music Division, Sherwood Community Music School at Columbia College and Chicago High School for the Arts.
 Ms. Lessie is a freelance cellist in the Chicago area.
 She is a founding member of the cross-style string quartet Red Riding Hood and co-founder of Cherchez la Femme, an ensemble dedicated to performing works by women.
 She is also an auxiliary member of the rock band Tributosaurus.